SeabookChen/seabookchen.net/_posts/2014-07-19-why-you-shouldnt-start-learning-selenium-by-automating-googles-products.md

 - Someone who needs to access Google services like Gmail, Google maps as part of the job, which can be either testing projects or applications involving browser automation.

-Well, for whatever the reason is, people should rarely need to automated Google's products from UI level.
+Well, for whatever the reason is, people should rarely need to automated Google's applications from UI level, especially for those who have just started learning Selenium.

 * Kramdown table of contents
 {:toc .toc}